AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 conjunction.
 We say there exists an element such that it satisfies the property `p` at the same time it also satisfies `q`.
 If we use an implication, as we do for "forall", such an expression will always be true if `p` is not a tautology!
 Why?
-Is there a "a" such that p(a) implies q(a) ?
-Let us take a "a" such that p(a) is false, the implication is true.
+Is there an "a" such that p(a) implies q(a)?
+Let us take an "a" such that p(a) is false, then the implication is true.

 This part of the invariant deserves a particular attention: